UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 ```

 This uses an ORCID, to unambiguously identify an author and could be used as is.
-However, it does not
+However, it does not provide very much information about the author and it is
+not possible to use this informtion to reliably construct a [DataCite] citation.
-provide very much information about the author.
-The ```DataCrate-flattened JSON-LD``` @graph SHOULD contain additional information about *Metadata Entities* for the use of both humans (once it has been rendered as ```index.html```) and machines.
+The ```DataCrate-flattened JSON-LD``` @graph SHOULD contain additional
+information about *Metadata Entities* for the use of both humans (once it has
+been rendered as ```index.html```) and machines.

 ```

 {
     "@id": "http://orcid.org/0000-0002-8367-6908",
     "@type": "Person",
-    "Affiliation": "University of Technology Sydney",
+    "affiliation": "University of Technology Sydney",
-    "Name": "J. Xuan"
+    "name": "J. Xuan"
   }
 ```

 Note the string-value of the organizational affiliation.
-This SHOULD be improved by
+This SHOULD be improved
-also providing a *Metadata Entity* for the organization.
+by also providing a *Metadata Entity* for the organization.

 ### Organizations as values